dliu9999/Aggression-Classifier/README.md

 # Aggression-Classifier
-A Bidirectional Multi-layer LSTM trained to predict aggressive text.
+Basic implementation of a bidirectional two-dimensional LSTM network used to classify and predict aggressive behavior online.